Consensys/tessera/config/README.md

 # Configuration
-Below is a sample configuration json with iyts' datatypes define.
+Below is a sample configuration json with its datatypes defined.

 ```
 {